aesophor/macbookpro-11-2-gentoo-config/README.md

 ### 13. Bootloader
 I'm using `systemd-boot` (formerly called gummiboot).
-This bootloader is already packaged with systemd.
+This bootloader is already packaged with systemd, so no additional package is required.

 If you haven't installed it before, run
 ```
 # bootctl --path=/boot install
 ```

-Then create bootloader entry.
+Then create a bootloader entry.
 Make sure you've typed everything correctly, else it wouldn't boot properly.
 ```
 # nano /boot/loader/entries/gentoo.conf
 ```